 Nobody is 100% sure the original purpose of the Stonehenge.
-It is assumed that the Stonehenge was a burial ground or place of worship.
+It is assumed that it was a burial ground or place of worship.
 Archeologists have found human remains that date back 3,000 BC and more remains that date back within 500 years of 3,000 BC.
 It is believed that before the large stones were erected, large wooden posts stood in their stead.
 The stones that were used to construct the Stonehenge weigh tons and it is assumed that the people in the area would have used a system of moving the stones on a row of poles, a popular method in Japan, China, and India.

 Relatively nothing is known about the society that built the Stonehenge, except that they most likely built the monument as some type of religious monument.
 This theory is attributed to the exhumation of both human and animal remains dating back to the time that the Stonehenge would have been constructed and within 500 years of its assumed completion.
 The animal remains were examined and provided evidence that the residents who lived during this time most likely gathered for mid-summer and winter festivities.
 This evidence correlates with the theory that the Stonehenge was intended as a religious monument.